patriclay-BE/Rubeus/README.md

 ----

-MAL SEHEN WAS JETZT PASIERT XX Rubeus is a C# toolset for raw Kerberos interaction and abuses.
+Rubeus is a C# toolset for raw Kerberos interaction and abuses.
 It is **heavily** adapted from [Benjamin Delpy](https://twitter.com/gentilkiwi)'s [Kekeo](https://github.com/gentilkiwi/kekeo/) project (CC BY-NC-SA 4.0 license) and [Vincent LE TOUX](https://twitter.com/mysmartlogon)'s [MakeMeEnterpriseAdmin](https://github.com/vletoux/MakeMeEnterpriseAdmin) project (GPL v3.0 license).
 Full credit goes to Benjamin and Vincent for working out the hard components of weaponization- without their prior work this project would not exist.
-SHOULD NOT PRODUCE A CONFLICT

 [Charlie Clark](https://twitter.com/exploitph) and [Ceri Coburn](https://twitter.com/_EthicalChaos_) have both made _significant_ contributions as co-developers to the Rubeus codebase.
 [Elad Shamir](https://twitter.com/elad_shamir) contributed some essential work for resource-based constrained delegation.
 Their work is very appreciated!
-MERGE CONFLICT060124

 Rubeus also uses a C# ASN.1 parsing/encoding library from [Thomas Pornin](https://github.com/pornin) named [DDer](https://github.com/pornin/DDer) that was released with an "MIT-like" license.
 Huge thanks to Thomas for his clean and stable code!

 PKINIT code heavily adapted from [@SteveSyfuhs](https://twitter.com/SteveSyfuhs)'s [Bruce](https://github.com/dotnet/Kerberos.NET) tool.
 Bruce made RFC4556 (PKINIT) a lot easier to understand.
 Huge thanks to Steve!